mammothbane/leamin/_posts/2018-07-28-first-session.md

 ### Beyond the walls
-The party continues down the road, and Tenoch's long stride quickly leaves the majority of the group beind.
+The party continues down the road, and Tenoch's long stride quickly leaves the majority of the group behind.
 Just as Rowan is suggesting that he slow down, a goblin appears from the bushes, demanding payment.
 Tenoch is unable to understand it but recognizes its aggression so he scares it off with a roar.
 The goblin scampers away, and as the rest of the adventuring group catches up, several of them overhear muttering in the bushes.
 Four goblins leap out of the underbrush